Water produced at the City’s drinking water treatment plants does not contain lead. Lead can be found in:

 Toronto Public Health recommends those with lead pipes take the following actions:

-It is recommended that you replace both the City-owned portion of the pipe, as well as the portion on your private property.
+It is recommended that the City replace the City owned portion of the pipe, and the resident replace the private owned portion at the same time.
 Cutting the pipe to replace just one side can cause particles of lead to enter drinking water, which can cause a temporary spike in lead levels.
 Residents who commit to replacing their side of the pipe can apply to have the City replace its side through the Priority Lead Water Service Replacement Program.

-If it has been a few hours since you have used water, run a tap until the water is very cold, and then let it run for at least one more minute.
+If it has been a few hours since you have used water, run the cold water tap for at least 5 minutes.
 This will pull fresh water from the watermain into the pipes.

 Lead in pipes moves more readily into hot water than into cold water.
 Cold water is less likely to contain lead, even after flushing the pipes.